nLspriter/nlapp/README.md

-# nlapp
+# newLEGACYinc App

-Cross-platform solution for the newLEGACYinc App
+Cross-platform solution for the newLEGACYinc App.

 ## Getting Started